RFExplorer/RFExplorer-IoT-for-Raspberry-Pi/README.md

-# RFExplorer IoT for Raspberry Pi
+# RF Explorer IoT for Raspberry Pi

 RF Explorer libraries for IoT modules on Raspberry Pi